laphuhao/ibm_data_analysis_with_python/README.md

-Data analysis with Python to build and evaluate data models includes:
+Data Analysis with Python is a course in Data Analyst Specialization of IBM which helps build and evaluate data models including:
 - collecting and importing data
 - cleaning, preparing & formatting data
 - data frame manipulation